-Nikka Yoichi 20 years old has a great reputation, but this is mostly based on the 20yo vintage releases like the 1987/2007 which won the 2008 World Whiskies Awards.
+Nikka Yoichi 20 years old has an excellent reputation.
+Most of this is based on the 20yo vintage releases like the 1987/2007 which won the 2008 World Whiskies Awards.
 Even the WWA website is still mixing it up with the regular (non-vintage) 20 years old that we’re trying today.
-It’s the oldest member of the single malt Yoichi range.
+But anyway, the regular 20 year-old is still pretty great.
+It’s the oldest member of the single malt Yoichi core range.

 Nikka Yoichi 20 yo